Daniel-Wittgenstein/inkutils/readme.md

 ## max(number1, number2)

-Returns the bigger of two numbers.
+Returns the bigger one of two numbers.

 ~ x = max (13, 2)